axmedmaxamuud/cleanR/README.md

 ## Installation

-You can install the development version of cleanR from GitHub with:
+You can install the development version of cleanR from GitHub:

 ``` r
 # install.packages("devtools")